JosephMW/Logic-Gates-Educational-Game/Documentation/DAILYLOG.md

 ### 26 Mar 2022
 * *0.3 hours* Updated References
 * *0.75 hours* Added in Chapter 6 'Testing' to diss.
 Began writing user testing section.

+### 27 Mar 2022
+* *1 hour* Tried to fix references/understand why they are failing.
+Failed to find a reason - seems entirely random.